MMathisLab/FreelyMovingVR4Mice/docs/VisualDiscrim.md

         self.trial_split_depth.append(this_slit_depth)
 ```

-Here the parameter for the current trial is extracted by self.get_epoch_value().
-In this example, all
+In this function, first the parameter for the current trial is extracted by self.get_epoch_value().
+In this example script, we have no block like structure ie. each trial uses the same parameters, so for each trial the parameters are identical for all 250 trials.
+If you want to add block like structure see the "adding block structure" section below.
+The function, after getting the parameters for this trial, then sends them to unity using the self.channel.set_property() function.
+In the unity game there is a similar c# function which is waiting for these parameters so the string that is parsed has to be identical to how they are defined in the unity game.
+Finally, this function appends a vector which represents what the parameter was for each trail within the whole session, this is then saved